minchoCoin/compiler/README.md

 ## HW5
 - parsing string into integer, symbol, string values, and Pair type.
     - It is possible that pair have pair type.

+## HW6
+- parsing string into integer, symbol, and List